 - 14. Students must be reminded that they need to take appropriate care when moving any chromebooks, laptops, tablets, or other portable hardware.
 Every effort will be made to instruct students in the responsible use of school owned hardware. - 15.
 Wireless access to internet will be made available to students and staff for educational purposes only.
 Any other attempt to wirelessly access our Internet or Local Area Network without the explicit permission of the Pastor, Principal, Or Technology Staff is prohibited. - 16.
+Students are NOT allowed to access their personal email during school hours.
+Students are NOT allowed to change screen savers or tamper with the computers at any time.
+Students who do NOT follow these rules will lose the privilege of using their chromebook.
+No programs will be downloaded (this includes games) without permission from Saint Paul Catholic School administration.
+Attempts to bypass internet restrictions will result in electronics probation, denial of electronics access as well as consequences deemed applicable by the Saint Paul School administration. - 17.
 Whether this document is signed or not, proven malicious intent will result in disciplinary action in accordance with the Saint Paul Catholic School student policy.
 Misuse of the Internet/Network/Computer resources which results in breaking local, state, or federal laws, may result in prosecution under applicable state and federal statutes.